Licensures and Accreditations

 Columbia, SC 29201

+Licensure is not an endorsement or guarantee of quality.
 If students at the Charleston, Columbia, Greenville, and Myrtle Beach Metropolitan Campuses have complaints about a classroom situation, they should first attempt to resolve the situation with the instructor.
 If resolution cannot be made with the instructor, or if the complaint is about a general school policy over which the instructor has no jurisdiction, then they may contact the school director for mediation.
-If the complaint cannot be resolved at the school level, students may contact Nonpublic Institution Licensing of the Commission on Higher Education.
-The complaint must be in writing.
-The school director will provide students with the necessary form.
+If the complaint cannot be resolved at the school level through its complaint procedure, students may file a complaint with the South Carolina Commission on Higher Education.
+The complaint form is available at the following link. http://www.che.sc.gov/CHE_Docs/AcademicAffairs/License/Complaint_procedures_and_form.pdf

 Webster University is authorized by the Tennessee Higher Education Commission.
 This authorization must be renewed each year and is based on an evaluation by minimum standards concerning quality of education, ethical business practices, health and safety, and fiscal responsibility.

 Webster University is certified to operate by the State Council of Higher Education for Virginia (SCHEV).
 If a student has any complaints, questions or problems which were not resolved by the school to your satisfaction, you may contact

 State Council of Higher Education for Virginia (SCHEV)